Miosp/ComfyUI-FBCNN/README.md

 This is a JPEG artifact/compression removal tool, which can work automatically or with the help of a user.

 ## Installation
 Download or git clone this repository inside ComfyUI/custom_nodes/ directory.
-The only required dependency is Pytorch, numpy, and requests, which should be already installed if you have ComfyUI.
+The only required dependencies are Pytorch, numpy, and requests, which should be already installed if you have ComfyUI.

 ## How to use it?
 In ComfyUI, you can find this node under `image/upscaling` category.